javadan/CGIAR-Crop-Damage-Classification-Challenge/README.md

 First attempt at a Computer Vision competition.
 Doesn't look like it's going very well.
 108/352 before the buzzer.

-Got my best score with code that I subsequently lost.  .65 score with efficientvit_l2.r384_in1k and some random cropping and CutMix and some other augmentations.
+Got my best score with code that I subsequently lost (i.e. overwrote, with newer code).
+Got about .65 score with efficientvit_l2.r384_in1k and some random cropping and CutMix and some other augmentations.
 First time using FastAI.
 It seems super buggy to me.
 But nice when it works.
 e.g. Save as .pth or export as .pkl?: sometimes it won't let you export as .pkl and sometimes it won't let you load from .pth. e.g. Using some complex batch_tfms like CutMix?
 Then some things like lr_find and some item_tfms options won't work.